purdue-arc/arc-wiki/wiki/piano-hand/overview.md

 Worked on fixing issues that came about in software in Spring 2022, and in getting ready the design to implement on the hand in Fall 2023.
 Introduced new course of action alongside software to start with machine learning and model development in Optical Music Recognition.

+The servos still have a lot of noise but they worked alongside the combination of a multiple servo-flex sensor combination.
+Refining and developing this will be done in the following semester.
 Clip from working of servos:

 {% include googleDrivePlayer.html id="12XIlDrckEdbvJNI8A9Jp3um2TsCtu46J/preview" %}